Sarah Kirrane Counselling

 It is important to remember that grief is a natural process and many will have some form of support from friends and family which can sometimes be enough.
 However, more often than not, the amount of time a friend has to offer will be limited and isn't always enough for the person in need of support.
 Family members may be trying to process their own grief and be unable to support one another.
 Sharing your true feelings with those closest to you can feel risky and can come with unhelpful opinions, feeling judged, unheard or misunderstood and this can have a negative impact on your grief and healing.

 "Asking for help isn't giving up", said the horse.
-"It's refusing to give up" - Charlie Mackesey
+"It's refusing to give up" - Charlie Mackesy

 If you would like to find out more about my counselling services in Fitzrovia, Central London, Ruislip and online, please contact me.